axibase/atsd/rule-engine/workday-calendar.md

 By default, the database contains pre-defined 2018 workday calendars for several countries.

-Calendars can be modified and maintained by appending dates for prior and future years without database restart.
+Calendars can be modified and maintained by appending dates for prior and future years without [restarting the database](../administration/restarting.md).

 Once installed, the calendars are **not** updated as part of the database update process.
 To install new calendars, download them from the table below and [import](#importing-calendar) the files into your ATSD instance.